 Scottish historian WW Hunter, in his book titled The Thackerays in India and Some Calcutta Graves’ says that:

 There are other records as well suggesting that Charnock’s wife commanded respect in English society.
-By 1676 Job Charnock had become the third highest ranking official in Bengal.
-In July 1679, he was promoted to the position of the Chief of Kasim Bazar (Cossimbazar) in Murshidabad - the center of the silk trade in the region.
-In this role Charnock played a crucial role in key trade negotiations on behalf of the British East India Company and his path often crossed that of the then Governor of Bengal Mir Jumla.
+By 1676 Job Charnock had become the third highest-ranking official in Bengal.
+In July 1679, he was promoted to the position of Chief of Kasim Bazar (Cossimbazar) in Murshidabad – the center of the silk trade in the region.
+In this role, Charnock played a crucial role in key trade negotiations on behalf of the British East India Company and his path often crossed that of the then Governor of Bengal Mir Jumla.

-By 1686 Charnock was appointed the official Agent of the Company in Bengal.
-During the same time however things came to a head when there was a dispute between the East India Company and the new Mughul Governor Shaista Khan over the issue of payment of custom duties to trade.
-Finding himself overwhelmed, under pressure and in pursuit by Shaista Khan’s troops Job Charnock was now forced to gather the Company goods and servants and sail 27 miles down the Hooghly, to Sutanuti, one of the three villages, which would later merge to form Calcutta (Kolkata) city.
+By 1686, Charnock was appointed the official Agent of the Company in Bengal.
+At the same time, however, things came to a head when there was a dispute between the East India Company and the new Mughal Governor Shaista Khan over the issue of payment of customs duties to trade.
+Finding himself overwhelmed, under pressure, and in pursuit, by Shaista Khan’s troops, Job Charnock was now forced to gather the Company goods and servants and sail 27 miles down the Hooghly, to Sutanuti, one of the three villages, which would later merge to form Calcutta (Kolkata) city.

-On Sunday, August 24, 1690, Charnock set up the a new headquarters for the East India Company on the land that spread across three villages - those of Sutanuti, Kalikata and Gobindapur.
-This new centre was named Calcutta, and this was a colonial city developed by the British East India Company and then by the British Empire.
+On Sunday, 24th August 1690, Charnock set up a new headquarters for the East India Company on the land that spread across three villages – those of Sutanuti, Kalikata and Gobindapur.
+This new center was named Calcutta, and this was a colonial city developed by the British East India Company and then by the British Empire.
 No wonder it remained the capital and headquarters of the British Empire in the subcontinent all the way till 1911.

 On 10th January 1693, Charnock passed way in Calcutta at the age of 63.
 A mausoleum with a gravestone made of special rock was erected for Charnock by his son-in-law and successor Sir Charles Eyre in 1695.
 It can still be seen in the graveyard of St. John’s Church, the second oldest Protestant church in Calcutta.

 Around 200 years after his death, Charnock’s tombstone captured the attention of Sir Thomas Holland, a noted British geologist.
-In 1893, as the Director of the Geological Survey of India, Holland was studying a rock series found in South India , till then called the Pallavaram gneiss (Due to their prevalence in the Pallavaram suburb of Chennai).
-One a routine visit to Charnock’s tomb, Holland realized that the tombstone was made from the same stone that he was studying.
+In 1893, as the Director of the Geological Survey of India, Holland was studying a rock series found in South India, till then called the Pallavaram gneiss (due to their prevalence in the Pallavaram suburb of Chennai).
+On a routine visit to Charnock’s tomb, Holland realized that the tombstone was made from the same stone that he was studying.
 He carried out studies on it and felt that the stone had indeed brought to Calcutta from South India.

 In his article published in Royal Asiatic Society of Bengal in 1893, he wrote:

-This is how Pallavaram genesis rocks came to be known as Charnockite.
-In fact, a study carried out in 1950, did confirm that the Job Charnock’s tombstone was indeed quarried from Pallavaram in Chennai.
+This is how Pallavaram gneiss rocks came to be known as Charnockite.
+In fact, a study carried out in 1950 did confirm that Job Charnock’s tombstone was indeed quarried from Pallavaram in Chennai.
 This Charnockite rock is found in several places in south India, the most famous being the Vivekananda rock at Kanyakumari.

 Today, visitors can see the Charnockite rock formations at Pallavaram, Chennai.
 Also, the tomb of Job Charnock, with its famous tombstone, can be seen in the prescient of St John Church, BDD Bagh in Kolkata.